 (b) the purchase or other acquisition and supply of electricity so generated.

+(3A) Subsection (1) does not apply to the performance of the corporation’s functions under section 35(b) to acquire and transport gas.

+(3B) Subsection (1) does not apply to the performance of the corporation’s function under section 35(b) to supply gas so far as the performance involves only the supply of gas to the Regional Power Corporation.

 (3) Subsection (1) does not apply to the performance of the corporation’s functions under subparagraph (ii) of section 35(e), but the functions under that subparagraph do not authorise the corporation to own or control any electricity generation plant or equipment.

 (4) If —